Gift-Ojeabulu/Gift-Ojeabulu/README.md

 - 🤔 I’m looking for help with getting a Remote/Full-time Job as a Data Scientist/Machine Learning Engineer/Data Analyst/Developer Advocate/Technical Writer.
-- ⚡ Whenever I'm not on my laptop coding, I am either making Data Science/Machine learning related post & threads on Twitter & LinkedIn, Mentoring a beginner, showing them the right roadmap to learning data science, learning a new dance step, in my space rapping or improving my singing & drumming skills.
+- ⚡ Whenever I'm not on my laptop coding, I am either making Data Science/Machine learning related Blog posts, Twitter threads, LinkedIn posts,Mentoring a beginner, showing them the right roadmap to learning data science, learning a new dance step, in my space rapping to a beat or improving my singing & drumming skills.

 <h2>Projects I'm proud of</h2>
 <table>